microteq/whatsigram_messenger/README.md

 The Whatsigram integration creates recipient entities to which standard notifications can be sent.
 In Home Assistant, sending a message is typically used as an action in an automation.

+### Using the user interface

-So in your automation, click on _Add action_, then on _Notifications,_ and select the action _Send a notification message_.
+In your automation, click on _Add action_, then on _Notifications,_ and select the action _Send a notification message_.
 In the _Message_ field, enter your message, and as _Target_, click on _Choose entity_ and select one (or more) Whatsigram recipient(s).
 Then save your action.

+### Writing YAML

+`alias: Send Test Message
+description: ""
+triggers: []
+conditions: []
+actions:
+  - action: notify.send_message
+    data:
+      message: "This is a test message from Home Assistant"
+    target:
+      entity_id: notify.whatsigram_recipient_1
+mode: single`
 <br />
 <br />